ones1kk/spring-security/README.md

 <br>

 It was made as just for practicing to handle Spring-Security.
-In my work place, there are demands for 2nd authentication, 2 login pages and session stateless.
+In my work place, there are demands for 2 times authentication, 2 login pages in 1 porccess and session stateless.
 Try to resolving that's demands through by JwtToken.

 ## Feature